henry2004y/henry2004y.github.io/_posts/2020-01-24-Plotting-Streamlines.md

 One example in Python is given in this [post](https://pythonmatplotlibtips.blogspot.com/2017/12/draw-flow-with-continuous-stream-line.html).
 Essentially it is solving ODEs and connect points into lines.
 At each step in the discretized equation, a interpolation function is provided to calculate the vector field direction at a given point.

 I have built a small package [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) for tracing streamlines and fieldlines in 2D and 3D.
+It is now almost feature complete.